1. Overview of the Hawk Computer

 physical page number unused C R W X V

 The number of mapping registers and the search algorithm used by the memory-management unit may vary between machines.
 When a new association is stored in the memory-management unit, an internal MMU replacement policy determines which mapping register to use.
 None of these details matter to software, although they have a great impact on performance.
+Generally, the system software will use the MMU mapping registers as a cache to view a larger data structure, the page table, that shows physical location of each page of the virtual address space.

-To invalidate the contents of all mapping registers, store to the MMU data register may be invalidated by using the G bit in the MMU Data Register with the V bit set to zero.
+To invalidate the contents of all mapping registers, store to the MMU data register may be invalidated by using the G bit in the MMU data register with the V bit set to zero.

 1.4.
 The Instruction Execution Cycle